microsoftgraph/microsoft-graph-devx-content/README.md

       ` "postBody": `<br>
        `"tip": `<br>
        `"skipTest": `<br>
-1. The humanName value should be in **small caps** only.
+1. The `humanName` value should be in **small caps** only.
-1. The requestUrl value starts from the version ie `"requestUrl": "/v1.0/me/onenote/notebooks/{notebook-id}/sections"` leave out the `https://graph.microsoft.com` part of the url.
+1. The `requestUrl` value should be a relative url, starting from the version, i.e. `"requestUrl": "/v1.0/me/onenote/notebooks/{notebook-id}/sections"` leave out the `https://graph.microsoft.com` part of the url.
 ### Using Command Line or PowerShell:

 ### 1. Clone or Fork the repo